kirinyoku/vlxck/README.md

 - 💻 **Cross-Platform**: Works on Windows, macOS, and Linux
 - 💾 **Backups**: Create and manage backups
 - 🔄 **Easy Restore**: Restore from any previous backup with a single command
+- 📤 **Synchronization with Google Drive**: Synchronize your encrypted store with Google Drive

 ## Installation